hansAndrianiaina/hansAndrianiaina/README.md

 My name is Hanssi Andrianiaina RASOLOMANANA

-I am a data scientist but also a 3D artist, i spend my time building and deploying ML model at work and switch to 3D model when i home.
-I' m looking for a way to combine those two discipline.
+I am a data scientist but also a 3D artist, i spend my time building and deploying ML model at work and switch to 3D model when i am home.
+I' m looking for a way to combine those two disciplines.
 Do not hesitate to contact me if you have any idea.

 #### Testing github stl support